agude/agude.github.io/_posts/2017-04-24-distribution_plots.md

 [moto_dotw]: {% post_url 2017-02-21-switrs_motorcycle_crashes_by_date %}#day-of-the-week
 [dst]: {% post_url 2017-03-20-switrs_daylight_saving_time_accidents %}#crash-ratio

----

-[^1]: The box and violin plots in this post take about a second to render on my desktop.
-The strip plot take 5 seconds.
-The swarm plot take **74 seconds**!

 {% comment %}
 | Plot      | Time to render |